NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.2-RC.md

 ## Command-line updates

+This is the first version of the NuGet.exe client that supports the NuGet v3 servers and restoring packages for projects managed with a project.json file.

 There were a number of authenticated feed issues that were addressed in this release to improve interactions with the client.

 * Install / restore interactions only submit credentials for the initial request to the authenticated feed - [1300](https://github.com/NuGet/Home/issues/1300), [456](https://github.com/NuGet/Home/issues/456)